raas-dev/configent/README.md

 These `bin/` shims wrap the container CLIs to prefer rootless runtimes:

-- `docker`: Runs Docker CLI, installing build and compose CLI plugins on-demand
+- `docker`: Runs Docker CLI, installing build and compose CLI plugins when used
 - `nerdctl`: Runs nerdctl (on containerd), which has build and compose built-in
 - `podman`: Runs podman CLI (on daemonless podman), but lacks proper compose